 Conrad Ecklie has to worry personally how bad it will look for the LVPD when veteran white beat cop Danny Finn, who is nearing pension age, is accused by bystanders in a derelict neighborhood of willfully shooting, even again once he's down, a colored man.
 The plain clothes victim is identified from his wallet as sergeant Scott Johnson from the other side of the city, on drugs undercover assignment.
 Alle evidence seems to point at a hate crime against the only rookie who ever filed a complaint against the respected mentor, fairly recently.
 That starts to change after the shooting of gang pledge Anthony Lopez during his initiation crime phase proves to tie in.
-Written by

 Did You Know?